Five squares in arithmetic progression over quadratic fields: Introduction

 \section{Introduction}

-A well known result by Fermat, proved by Euler in 1780, says that there does not exists four squares over $\bQ$ in arithmetic progression.
-Recently, the second author showed that over a quadratic field there are not six squares in arithmetic progression (see \cite{Xa}).
-As a by-product of his proof one gets that there does exists five squares in arithmetic progression over quadratic fields, but all obtained from arithmetic progressions defined over $\bQ$.
-The aim of this paper is to study over which quadratic fields there are such sequences of five squares, in a similar way that the first author and J. Steuding studied the four squares sequences in \cite{GJS}.
+A well-known result by Fermat, proved by Euler in 1780, states that four squares over $\bQ$ in arithmetic progression do not exist.
+Recently, the second author showed that there are no six squares in arithmetic progression over a quadratic field (see \cite{Xa}).
+As a by-product of his proof, one reaches the conclusion that five squares in arithmetic progression over quadratic fields exist, but are all obtained from arithmetic progressions defined over $\bQ$.
+The aim of this paper is to study over which quadratic fields there are such five-square sequences, similar to how the first author and J. Steuding studied the four-square sequences in \cite{GJS}.

-There is a big difference, however, between the four squares problem and the five squares problem: in case a field contain four squares in arithmetic progression, then it probably contains infinitely many (non equivalent modulo squares).
-But any number field can contain only a finite number of five squares in arithmetic progression: the reason is that the moduli space parametrizing that objects is a curve of genus 5 (see section \ref{type}), hence can contain only a finite number of points over a fixed number field by Faltings' Theorem.
+However, there is a great difference between the four-square problem and the five-square problem: if a field contains four squares in arithmetic progression, then it probably contains infinitely many (non-equivalent modulo squares).
+But any number field may only contain a finite number of five squares in arithmetic progression.
+The reason for this is that the moduli space parametrizing those objects is a curve of genus 5 (see section \ref{type}), and may therefore only contain a finite number of points over a fixed number field by Faltings' Theorem.

-On the other hand, one can easily show (remark \ref{inf}, section \ref{sec9}), that there exists infinitely many arithmetic progressions such that their first five terms are squares over a quadratic field.
-The conclusion is that there are infinitely many quadratic fields having five squares in arithmetic progression.
+On the other hand, one can easily prove (remark \ref{inf}, section \ref{sec9}), that there are infinitely many arithmetic progressions such that their first five terms are squares over a quadratic field.
+The conclusion is that there are infinitely many quadratic fields with five squares in arithmetic progression.

-In this paper we will try to convince the reader that, even there are infinitely many such fields, there are few of them.
-For example, we will show that there are only two fields of the form $\bQ(\sqrt{D})$, for $D$ a squarefree integer with $D< 10^{13}$ having five squares in arithmetic progression: the ones with $D=409$ and $D=4688329$ (see Corollary \ref{computations}).
-To obtain this result we will develop a new method, related to the so-called Mordell-Weil sieve, to show that certain curves have no rational points.
+In this paper, we will attempt to persuade the reader that, even though there are infinitely many such fields, they are few.
+For example, we will show that there are only two number fields $\bQ(\sqrt{D})$, for $D$ a square-free integer, with $D< 10^{13}$ having five squares in arithmetic progression: those with $D=409$ and $D=4688329$ (see Corollary \ref{computations}).
+In order to obtain this result, we will develop a method, related to the Mordell-Weil sieve, to prove that certain curves have no rational points.